Volume Cap Program Manager

 Business Services Division

 Volume Cap is federally authorized and refers to the maximum amount of tax-exempt private activity bonds that can be issued annually in each state.
 Tax-exempt private activity bonds facilitate public and private sector collaboration in providing financing for eligible projects at interest rates below that of the conventional market.
 The interest that bondholders earn is not subject to federal taxes, and may not be subject to state and local income tax depending upon the type of bond issuer.
 Each state establishes rules for allocating the state ceiling among those governmental units and authorities in the state that have authority to issue tax-exempt private activity bonds (i.e. counties, cities, port authorities, housing authorities, quasi state agencies, as well as some states).
 Annually, each state receives an allocation of Volume Cap that is referred to as the "state ceiling."
 This ceiling is based upon an IRS Inflation Adjustment and IRS Calendar Year Resident Population Estimates.
 For 2014, the IRS Inflation Adjustment is $100 per capita.
 Ohio's state ceiling for calendar year 2014 is $1,157,080,800.
+For Whom The intent of the program is to provide assistance to industrial development projects, redevelopment projects, agricultural projects, homeownership financing projects, multi-family housing development and various other special project uses, such as solid waste disposal, mass commuting and environmental enhancement projects, commonly referred to as exempt facilities.

 |Set-Aside Category||Set-Aside Amount|